 • Tanning beds or sunlamps

 Basal cell carcinoma is diagnosed with a skin biopsy.
 A skin biopsy is a minor procedure in which your dermatologist numbs the area and then takes a sample of your lesion.
-This sample is examined microscopically for skin cancer cells.
+This sample is examined microscopically for the presence of skin cancer cells.
 If skin cancer cells are seen, further treatment is required.

-When is it appropriate to treat a BCC with Mohs Surgery?
+When is it Appropriate to Treat a BCC with Mohs Surgery?

-1. If it is located on your face, neck, scalp, hands, feet, or shins (any size or type)
+• If it is located on your face, neck, scalp, hands, feet, or shins (any size or type)

-2. If it is an aggressive subtype of basal cell carcinoma
+• If it is an aggressive subtype of basal cell carcinoma

 Mohs Surgery & Mohs Procedure St. Louis